The untold story: Controlling costs through payment integrity

 - Example: An immunization can only be billed once per day.
 An appendectomy is limited to 1 procedure because a person only has 1 appendix.

-- Technical Validation: Rule ensures accurate payment by preventing 2 entities from billing for the same technical component of a service.
+- Technical Validation: This rule ensures accurate payment by preventing 2 entities from billing for the same technical component of a service.

-- Bundling: Occurs when multiple procedure codes are billed for a group of procedures covered by 1 comprehensive code
+- Bundling: This rule ensures that multiple procedure codes are not billed for a group of procedures that should be covered by 1 comprehensive code.

 - Example: Provider billed for screening and office visit separately when the screening would be included in the office visit.

-Payment integrity capabilities like these have helped UnitedHealthcare deliver its clients a $29.162 PMPM savings, or almost $350 in savings per member annually.
+Payment integrity capabilities like these have helped UnitedHealthcare deliver its clients a $34.86 PMPM total average savings through the entire process, or almost $420 in savings per member annually.3

 As an issue that affects the bottom line for employers and their employees, health care fraud demands serious and strategic solutions.
-To learn more about these and other payment integrity solutions, reach out to your consultant, broker or UnitedHealthcare representative.
+To learn more about payment integrity solutions, reach out to your consultant, broker or UnitedHealthcare representative.

 Find ways clients and their employees can simplify the experience, make healthier choices and lower costs.